TALK TO SALES

 Can I offer an HSA with an HRA?

-While an HSA doesn't work as a stand-alone benefit, it can be offered alongside an HRA.
+While an HSA doesn't work as a stand-alone benefit, you can offer it alongside an HRA.
 This approach often provides the best value to employees.
-However, certain requirements must be met for employees to use both compliantly.
+However, employees must meet specific requirements to use both compliantly.

-Because employees participating in an HSA must be covered by an HSA-qualified HDHP, all policies that the employee uses must also be HSA-qualified, including the HRA.
+Because employees participating in an HSA must have an HSA-qualified HDHP, all policies the employee uses must also be HSA-qualified, including the HRA.

 To ensure that your HRA is HSA-qualified, you'll simply need to offer a “limited-purpose HRA” that only reimburses employees for expenses exempt from the HSA deductible requirement.